commitsovercoffee/markup-mansion/src/routes/writings/games.md

 crafting tools, hunting at night, or sending your pet bear into battle, it constantly gives you reasons to stay engaged.
 There aren’t many games like this, set in such a unique time period, with this level of immersion.

+There’s a stillness in Primal.
+For once, it’s not about guns or cars.
+It’s about you, the wild, and the silence between survival and extinction.
+Primal captures that solitude beautifully.

 ---